1. Education

 Bacteriophages are viruses that infect bacteria.
-Bacteriophages can have a protein "tail" attached to the capsid (protein coat that envelopes the genetic material), which is used to infect the host bacteria.
+A bacteriophage can have a protein "tail" attached to the capsid (protein coat that envelopes the genetic material), which is used to infect the host bacteria.

 Scientists have long sought to uncover the structure and function of viruses.
 Viruses are unique -- they have been classified as both living and nonliving at various points in the history of biology.